johnrsibert/JonzPandemic/index.md

 [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution)
 frequency distribution estimated to the observed case-fatality ratios.
 This distribution model is commonly used for describing skewed distributions.
-The curve appears to correspond pretty well to the histogram.
+The log-normal curve appears to correspond pretty well to the histogram.

 ##### Changes in the Case Fatality Ratio Distribution